 The control plane for your agentic research.

-Folio is a local file workspace for running deep analysis with AI agents.
+folio is a local file workspace for running deep analysis with AI agents.
 Label, summarize and extract structured from thousands of files using LLMs.
 Bring your own AI API keys.
 Keep your files private.
 Review results in a document-friendly UI, not a text-only terminal.

 How it works

-- Add your files to a Folio project
+- Add your files to a folio project.

-npx skills add usefolio/folio) or use the built-in agent to give instructions. - Tell your agent what you need: labels, extractions, summaries
+- Tell your agent what you need: labels, extractions, summaries.

-- Watch the results fill in row by row
+- Watch the results fill in row by row.

 The workspace shows all your operations in one place, with an interface that allows you to easily review results across thousands of files.